 Western food is available almost everywhere, so it can be tempting to go for the usual food you eat at home.
 But it will be totally worth it if you try the authentic delicacies of the foreign land.

 Some things might look and smell strange to you at first.
-But you cannot really know its taste unless you try it, which is why we tried durian in Malaysia and “stinky tofu” in Taiwan.
+But you won’t really know what it tastes like until you try it.
+That’s why we tried durian in Malaysia and “stinky tofu” in Taiwan.
 At best, you’ll discover a new favorite.
 At worst, it will make for a good story when you get home!

-Learn about the local favorite food and the local fast foods and try them.
+Learn about the local favorite food and the local street foods and try them.
 Visit the food markets, local kitchens, grocery stores, and the farmer’s market.
 Take a local cooking class.

 Research a list of the popular local restaurants and make it a point to try out the street food.
 It is usually fresh, cheap, and delicious.

 ⓘ TIP: Don’t worry about getting sick from the food.
-If you are unsure about the hygiene, go for the food that is cooked in front of you.
+If you are unsure, choose things that are cooked in front of you.

 3. Choose local lodging

-When you live in an apartment, you will have to cook your own meals and do your laundry.
-This way, you can fully immerse yourself in the local culture and learn about the day-to-day lives of the people.
+When you live in an apartment, you’ll buy your food in local markets and meet your neighbors.
+Basically, you’ll live like a local, which is the best way to immerse yourself in the local culture and learn about the day-to-day lives of the people.

-You will get to interact with your landlord or landlady and learn about their favorite places to eat and shop.
-You can ask them for tips on how to get around town and what to see.
+In Madrid, we were able to interact with our landlord and learn where to eat and shop.
+Landlords are also a good resource, so ask them for tips on how to get around town and what to see.

 4. Use the public transport

 Tourists take taxis to get around.
 A better option will be to travel like the locals – on a bus, tram, train, or the metro.
-Not only will you save money, you will also be participating in, rather than observing, everyday life.
+Or walk.
+Not only will you save money, but you will also be participating in, rather than observing, everyday life.

 Save this pin on your favorite Pinterest travel board.